Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Create an Amazon EventBridge rule to detect critical Security Hub findings.
 Create an Amazon Simple Notification Service (Amazon SNS) topic as the target of the EventBridge rule.
 Subscribe an email endpoint to the SNS topic to receive published messages.
 - [x] Create an Amazon EventBridge rule to detect critical Security Hub findings.
 Create an Amazon Simple Email Service (Amazon SES) topic as the target of the EventBridge rule.
 Use the Amazon SES API to format the message.
 Choose an email address to be the recipient of the message.

 ### An international company has established a new business entity in South Korea.
 The company also has established a new AWS account to contain the workload for the South Korean region.
 The company has set up the workload in the new account in the ap-northeast-2 Region.
 The workload consists of three Auto Scaling groups of Amazon EC2 instances.
 All workloads that operate in this Region must keep system logs and application logs for 7 years.
 A security engineer must implement a solution to ensure that no logging data is lost for each instance during scaling activities.
 The solution also must keep the logs for only the required period of 7 years.
 Which combination of steps should the security engineer take to meet these requirements?
-(Choose three.)
+(Choose THREE)

 - [x] Ensure that the Amazon CloudWatch agent is installed on all the EC2 instances that the Auto Scaling groups launch.
 Generate a CloudWatch agent configuration file to forward the required logs to Amazon CloudWatch Logs.
 - [x] Set the log retention for desired log groups to 7 years.